- Future Students

-3. A minimum of three graded essays (or some other combination of graded work, as determined in consultation with GOVT 493 faculty member) from GOVT courses taken during the student's career at Eastern.
+3. A minimum of three graded essays (or some other combination of graded work, as determined in consultation with POLI 493 faculty member) from political science courses taken during the student's career at Eastern.
 Submitted essays must come from courses taken in each of the three sub-fields taught in the department.
 In other words, a student must submit at least one essay from a course taken in American Politics, at least one from a course in International Affairs/Comparative Politics, and at least one from a course in Political Theory.
 If the student has already completed POLI 490 (Senior Capstone), or will have done so by the end of the quarter he/she is enrolled in POLI 493, the student must also submit an essay written for Senior Capstone.

 4. A reflective essay, of at least five pages in length, containing responses to the following questions: